turgu1/ESP-IDF-InkPlate/README.md

-# ESP-IDF-InkPlate Library Version 0.9.3
+# ESP-IDF-InkPlate Library Version 0.9.4

+(March 3, 2021)

+Version 0.9.4: Added `PressKeys` class in support of the Buttons Extended Case as described [here](https://github.com/turgu1/InkPlate-6-Extended-Case).
+To be used, at compile time, BUTTONS_EXTENSION must be #defined.
+The `TouchKeys` class will then **not** be included.

 (March 2, 2021)